worm-jar/Branch-of-Bravery/README.md

 - > Some of the platforming was not calibrated properly
 - > Some found the game to be overly difficult and frustrating
 - > The tutorial can be confusing to some
-- > Other small details
+- > Other less important details

 Overall though, I am quite happy with how it all turned out.